j-eissler/transcriber/README.md

 Python program that uses AI to transcribe audio.
 It uses the [pyannote-audio](https://github.com/pyannote/pyannote-audio) library for diarization (detecting speakers) and [openai-whisper](https://github.com/openai/whisper) for transcription.

+See examples at the end of this readme.

 # System requirements
 This project was tested on the following hardware:
 - CPU: AMD Ryzen 7 5800H